-Type Description Mailbox- validated Subject is limited to (optional) subject:emailAddress and/or subject:serialNumber attributes.
+Certificate Type Description Mailbox- validated Subject is limited to (optional) subject: emailAddress. subject:commonName, and/or subject: serialNumber attributes.
 Organization- validated Includes only Organizational (Legal Entity) attributes in the Subject.
-Sponsor- validated Combines Individual (Natural Person) attributes in conjunction with an subject:organizationName (an associated Legal Entity) attribute.
+Sponsor- validated Combines Individual (Natural Person) attributes in conjunction with enale an associated Legal Entity) attribute.
 Registration for Sponsor-validated Certificates MAY be performed by an Enterprise RA.
 Individual- validated Includes only Individual (Natural Person) attributes in the Subject.